xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 To complete a transfer, a client MUST send all the corresponding content ranges.
 A client MAY vary the size of each transfer; for example, it may increase or decrease the content range based on available network bandwidth.
 A server knows that the transfer is complete when it has received transfers from a client that contain contiguous content ranges up to the size of the total content, potentially overlapping.

 A server SHOULD NOT be stateful.
 A server, however, MAY choose to store the start and end position of each content range received in external storage such as a file or database.
 The exact mechanism used to implement this behavior is at the discretion of the server.
-Once the server has made the decision that all the content has been transferred, it MAY allow access to the resource via the GET method.
+Once the server has made the decision that all of the content has been transferred, it MAY allow access to the resource via the GET method that is indicated in Content-Location.

 ## Example